 PROBLEM: Lack of employee usage of virtual visits, resulting in higher costs and gaps in care.

 |Studies in the health field and the experiences of our own clinicians suggest that 75% of the time, a health issue can be resolved via telemedicine.
-Yet even as polls of millennials have indicated their preference for using telemedicine, many companies report a 4% or lower overall engagement.|
+Yet, even as polls of millennials have indicated their preference for using telemedicine, many companies report a 4% or lower overall engagement.|

 SOLUTION: Service-based telemedicine that combines a user-friendly interface with a strong patient-provider relationship.

 A truly integrated telemedicine solution offering best-in-class care alongside user-friendly technology wins high user engagement.
 It provides a higher level of service by offering continuous, coordinated care.
-And by having essential services such as primary care, behavioral health, and insurance navigation all on one platform, employees can feel confident that they are getting the help they need, when they need it, even digitally.
+And by having essential services such as primary care, mental healthcare, and insurance navigation all on one platform, employees can feel confident that they are getting the help they need, when they need it, even digitally.
 Having the service of a concierge doctor in a mobile app provides convenience without giving up personal patient-doctor relationships.
-Within the integrated 360 care spectrum, a PCP knows the patient and their medical history so they can provide insightful care for their well-being via virtual visit.
+Within the integrated 360 care spectrum, a PCP knows the patient and their medical history so they can provide insightful care for their wellbeing via virtual visit.
 This helps patients avoid more expensive medical bills down the road, allowing them to skip unnecessary trips to the ER.

 The heart of Eden Health’s approach is the patient-provider relationship.
-We assign every employee a cross-functional care team, so when accessing care through telemedicine, employees may still see the same providers each time.
+We assign every employee a cross-functional Care Team, so when accessing care through telemedicine, employees may still see the same providers each time.